Colorado elopement guide

 What’s the best time of year to elope in Colorado?

-Most locations in the mountains are snow-covered from mid-October through early June.
+Most locations in the mountains are snow-covered from mid-October through mid-June.
 If you want dry trails and green vegetation, July and August are your best bet, as everything starts turning yellow by September.
 If rushing waterfalls are more your style, June and early July are better.
 Wildflowers are usually at their peak in late July, and the aspens change color in late September—but the exact timing varies from year to year.

-Colorado elopement planning checklist
+Elopement planning checklist

-Before you book anything, really take the time to dream up your best day ever.
-Browse Pinterest or Instagram for photos to get a feel for what kind of locations you like.
 Think about what you want the day to feel like; whether that’s hanging out around a campfire with your closest friends or escaping into the wilderness, just the two of you.

 If you’re planning on including guests in your elopement, now’s a good time to work on a tentative guest list.
-Pro tip: try to keep it to under 15-20 people total, including yourselves and your photographer, if you want the most amount of locations to choose from.
+Pro tip: try to keep it to under 15 people total, including yourselves and your photographer, if you want the most amount of locations to choose from.
 The smaller your guest list, the more options you’ll have.

 2. Find your photographer